Jonah Stein’s Bar Mitzvah Project Helping JFS Food Pantry

 Jonah also helped make the initial Kesher KC Bags through a family event with J-LEAD, a program of the Jewish Community Foundation where his dad Josh is director of philanthropy.

 Available in a variety of colors and designs, the MASKerAIDs are priced at $15 each with 100 percent of the proceeds going to JFS.
 Jonah and his “team”- including his parents, his younger sister Leora and Grandmother Esther Stein – can also make custom designs for MASKerAIDs.
-The Stein team has been hard at work already making about 200 MASKerAIDs with more in the assembly line to meet the growing demand.
+The Stein team has been hard at work making MASKerAIDs and trying to build inventory to meet the growing demand.
 Jonah is selling them through a web site he and his dad designed.